Dr. Zhaohui Tong

-A large portion of Zhaohui Tong's work is with UF’s biofuels program, but Tong’s vision and capabilities go beyond biofuels.
-She is interested in the full range of products that can be produced from biomass.
-Her training gives her remarkable scope to work at all stages of biomass processing -- from pretreatment to the development of novel polymer products.
-In addition to her work with biomass processes, Tong maintains an active research program in the area of novel polymer and nanoparticle development.
+Zhaohui Tong’s work includes the full range of products that can be produced from renewable biomass.
+Her training gives her remarkable scope to work at all stages of biomass processing – from feedstock supply chain, conversion technologies, to final products and its process modeling.
+In addition to her work with biomass processes, Tong maintains an active research program in the area of novel polymer, nanoparticle, and biochemical development.

 Biofuels and Biomass-based Products

 The basic problems with petroleum are well known.
 Still the largest energy source in the U.S. (40%) and in the world (35%), petroleum results in many environmental problems, such as acid rain, global warming, and environmental degradation.
 Plus, petroleum and other nonrenewable energy sources are running out and will be depleted in the future.
 Part of the solution to these problems is the production of biofuels, and the U.S. government has mandated the production of 36 billion gallons of biofuels by 2022 and 60 billion gallons by 2030.

 The development of new biofuel processes will be part of this solution.
 Tong helps to develop a $20 million biofuel production facility, which is located in Perry, Florida.
 Tong group has also developed several enabling technologies to convert lignin from biomass to high value aromatic precursors for jet fuel, food additives, and bioplastics.
 Tong is also interested in modeling and computational aspects of bio/chem process.
 She collaborates with Dr. Guanghui (George) Lan in the School of Industrial & Systems Engineering at Georgia Institute of Technology in an interdisciplinary research effort to simulate and optimize the biofuel/chemical processes.